-- Stonewall Jackson's Way (SJW) [Original Publication] .
+- Stonewall Jackson's Way (SIW) [Original Publication]

 - Here Come The Rebels!
 (HCR)

 - Roads to Gettysburg (RTG)

 - Stonewall in the Valley (SIV)

 - Stonewall's Last Battle (SLB)

 - On to Richmond!
 (OTR)

 - Grant Takes Command (GTC)

 - Battle Above the Clouds (BAC)

 - All Green Alike (AGA)

 - Stonewall Jackson's Way (SJW) [redesign republication]

 - Atlanta Is Ours (AIO)

 - Here Come the Rebels!
 (HCR) [redesign publication]

 - Roads to Gettysburg (RTG) [redesign publication]

 - Rebels in the White House (RWH) [redesign publication]

 - Hood Strikes North (HSN)

+- On To Richmond (OTR) [redesign publication]

+- Grant Takes Command (GTC) [redesign publication]

+- The Petersburg Campaign (TPC)

-Two modules were also published in the Skirmisher #2 magazine:
+- Two modules were also published in the Skirmisher #2 magazine:

-- Burnside Takes Command (BTC) - Rebels in the White House (RWH)
+- Burnside Takes Command (BTC)

+- Rebels in the White House (RWH)

+- One module was published in Skirmisher #4 magazine:

+- Lee's Last Offensive (LLO)

 The first six games in the series were each published with their own rule booklet that contained minor changes in Basic Game rules from one game to the next.
 The Basic Game rules for the series were then standardized with the publication of the Standard Series Rules Upgrade Kit in Issue #1 of the GCACW Gamer's Guide, The Skirmisher.
 This kit itemized the changes required to bring each game in line with the official common set of rules.
 Since the Basic Game rules have been standardized, each subsequent game in the series has included a Standard Basic Game rule book (such as this manual) and a separate set of rules that are unique to that campaign.
 The first version of the Standard Basic Game rules appeared in Grant Takes Command.
 These rules have only had minor revisions in games published since then.
-The new designation for the standard rules that are included herein are the GCACW Standard Basic Game Rules, Version 1.4.
-The rules that have been added or modified for Version 1.4 are shown in blue text for ease of identification.
+The new designation for the standard rules that are included herein are the GCACW Standard Basic Game Rules, Version 1.5.
+The rules that have been added or modified for Version 1.5 are shown in blue text for ease of identification.